-When a play, script, or screenplay was registered for the original term before the motion picture was published, renewal registration may be based on the original registration record.
-When the dramatic work was not registered before the motion picture was published, renewal registration is possible only if the published motion picture contained a separate copyright notice for the dramatic work.
+When a play, script, or screenplay was registered for the original term beforeprior to the publication of a motion picture was published, renewal registration may be based on the original registration record.
+When the dramatic work was not registered beforeprior to the publication of the motion picture was published, renewal registration is possible only if the published motion picture contained a separate copyright notice for the dramatic work.